By: Marilyn L. Davis

 Deliver on Your Summary

 Did you fulfill the promise of the summary?
 Did you only entice your reader and then not provide more information?
-Whatever else you do, make sure that you delivered more information in your post than you did in your summary.
+Whatever else you do, make sure that you delivered more details in your post than you did in your summary.

 Two Drops of Ink: The Literary Home for Collaborative Writing